 A recent landmark Texas Supreme Court case allows grandparents and third parties to petition for conservatorship (custody) if they have acted in a “parent-like role.”
 “Parent-like role” is fact specific and you should consult with one of our family law attorneys to help you analyze your specifics facts.

 Discuss Your Options with an Experienced Hurst Grandparent Rights Lawyer

-If you are a non-parent trying to obtain access to a child, the Hoppes Family Law understands how this situation can unfold.
+If you are a non-parent trying to obtain access to a child, the Hoppes Law Firm, PLLC understands how this situation can unfold.
 We handle all types of family law cases in Hurst, Bedford, Colleyville, North Richland Hills, and Richland Hills in Texas, and we can evaluate your case.
 For more information, please do not hesitate to contact us online or call us at 817-283-3999 today.